gordonjgz/econ_phd_consulting_job_market/Firm_Comparison.md

     * *Vibe:* Known for a "summer camp" culture.
 Very collegiate, tight-knit, and DC-focused.
 They pride themselves on "growing their own" experts internally.
 * **Best For**: PhDs who want an intellectual, academic environment but are okay with (or prefer) deep specialization in a specific industry like Energy or Finance.

+### 4. The Integrated Specialists
+**Example**: Econic Partners

+* **The Model**: A **Specialized Boutique** with a **"One-Firm" Staffing** philosophy.
+* **The Work**: Currently, the firm is heavily focused on **Antitrust & Competition**.
+Unlike a generalist firm where you might rotate into Finance or Healthcare, here you are signing up specifically to be an antitrust economist.
+* **Staffing Dynamics**: Highly integrated and cross-office.
+Because the entire firm is focused on the same mission (Antitrust), they staff based on **skillset match** rather than location.
+You are not "owned" by your local office; you are a resource for the entire firm.
+* **The Trade-off**: You get the "One-Firm" culture (fluid staffing, mentorship, no sharp elbows) but without the "Generalist" variety.
+You are betting your career on Antitrust.

-### 4. The Fixed-Team Specialists
+### 5. The Fixed-Team Specialists
 **Example**: NERA Economic Consulting

 * **The Model**: NERA prides itself on a highly structured, practice-specific model.
 Unlike the "internal market" of AG, NERA teams are often distinct and stable.
 * **Staffing Dynamics**: You typically work with the **same team** on the **same type of cases** consistently.
 There is less "churn" of working with different people on every new project.
 * **The Trade-off**: You get immense stability and team cohesion (no need to constantly "network" for work), but you have less variety.
 You won't be jumping from an Antitrust case on Monday to a Securities case on Friday.
-* **Best For**: PhDs who prefer stability and consistency—knowing exactly who they will work with every day and what kind of problems they will solve.

-### 5. The Tech Hybrids & New Entrants
+### 6. The Tech Hybrid
-**Examples**: Keystone Strategy, Econic Partners
+**Example**: Keystone Strategy

-* **Keystone**: Operates more like a tech strategy firm (McKinsey meets Google).
+* **The Model**: Operates more like a tech strategy firm (McKinsey meets Google).
 Staffing is project-based but moves at a much faster, "tech" pace.
-They often only work in the tech industry.
-High volatility, high exit opportunities to Tech Strategy.
+* **The Vibe**: High volatility, high exit opportunities to Tech Strategy/Product Management.
-* **Econic**: A new entrant focused on high-stakes antitrust.
-Likely offers a "start-up" equity component or high compensation variance, with a focus on building a new elite team from the ground up.
+* **Best For**: PhDs who want to exit into Tech Strategy rather than traditional data science or economics roles.

 ---